What is a First Alert Weather Day?

 First Alert Hometown Weather is committed to giving you as much time as possible to plan and react to upcoming severe or impactful weather.
 The ultimate goal for our meteorologists is to communicate that risk as early as possible by issuing a “First Alert Weather Day.”
 This is our way of giving you as much time as possible to make plans, be adequately prepared, and most importantly, get your attention to remain weather-aware leading up to the disruptive weather.
 It’s NOT our goal to hype the weather or scare you.
 Rather, prepare you for what’s ahead, well in advance.

-These are a few of the instances where a Weather Alert Day may be issued.
+These are a few of the instances where a “First Alert Weather Day” may be issued.

-- Storm Prediction Center has much of our area in a Slight Chance or higher for severe thunderstorms and/or increased tornado risk.
+- Storm Prediction Center has a majority of our area in a Slight Chance or higher for severe thunderstorms and/or increased tornado risk.
 This means Level 2, 3, 4 or 5 on the alert scale.

-- Winter storm or impactful snow and/or ice
+- Winter weather or impactful snow and/or ice

-- Heavy rain that may lead to flooding
+- Heavy rain or storms that may lead to flooding over a broad area

 - Continuous rain or flooding that may impact the morning/evening commute